lightningdevkit/lightningdevkit.org/docs/tutorials/building-a-node-with-ldk/introduction.md

 # Building a Node with LDK

-## Learn how to build a basic LDK node from scratch using LDK
+## Learn how to build a basic LDK node from scratch

 ::: tip Note
 For an integrated example of an LDK node in Rust, see the [Sample Node](https://github.com/lightningdevkit/ldk-sample)